Sports on TV for Sunday, September 25 - WTOP News

 |6 p.m.

-CBSSN — Regional Coverage: PBR Team Series: The PBR Thunder Days, Day 3, Ridgedale, Mo.
+CBSSN — PBR Team Series: The PBR Thunder Days, Day 3, Ridgedale, Mo.

 |SOCCER (MEN’S)